devpersi/pewpmt/README.md

 ## Configuration
 ### downloader.py config
+#### API URLs
-API URLs: Open downloader.py and update the base_url variable with your source WordPress site's REST API endpoint.
+Open downloader.py and update the base_url variable with your source WordPress site's REST API endpoint.
 For example:
 ```py
 base_url = "https://<mysourcewordpresssite.com>/wp-json/wp/v2/posts"
 ```
-Free Wordpress Sites URLs: If you are using a free WordPress.com site, you might need to use an alternative URL.
+#### Free Wordpress Sites URLs
+If you are using a free WordPress.com site, you might need to use an alternative URL.
 Uncomment and adjust as needed:
 ```py
 base_url = "https://public-api.wordpress.com/wp/v2/sites/<mysourcewordpresssite.wordpress.com>/posts"
 ```
+#### Pagination
-Pagination: Set the per_page variable to control how many posts to fetch per API call.
+Set the per_page variable to control how many posts to fetch per API call.
 WARNING: My source websites stopped sending responses when per_page was set to a value over 8!!!
 Play around with it if you want but it will probably break on the first page for values over 12.

 ### uploader.py config
 #### JSON File